klada/sunwait/README.md

+# :warning: Attention

+The original author of sunwait has moved to GitHub, so this project here should be considered obsolete.
+It was only supposed to be a mirror anyway.

+Please use the following code instead: https://github.com/risacher/sunwait

 # sunwait
 Sunwait is a small C program for calculating sunrise and sunset, as well as civil, nautical, and astronomical twilights.
 It has features that make it useful for home automation tasks.